casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/structures.md

 ## Account {#serialization-standard-account}

 An Account is a structure that represented a user on a legacy Casper network.
-Alongside the Condor protocol release, `Accounts` were replaced with `AddressableEntities` of the type `Account`.
+Alongside the Casper 2.0 protocol release, `Accounts` were replaced with `AddressableEntities` of the type `Account`.
 The account structure consists of the following fields:

 -   [`account_hash`](./types.md#account-hash)